cronical/budget_dance/docs/data_files.md

 ## Files from Moneydance reports

+The table, [below](#report-table), provides a list of Moneydance reports and the file names under which the output should be saved.
+The table also shows where the data goes and the code by which the configuration knows to read that file.

 The Periods column has the following meaning:

 - All Years: Transaction Filter for all actual years